 Aberration-corrected diffractive technology enables the use of large fiber bundles within the spectrometer.
 Sampling of larger target areas is thus possible while maintaining enhanced signal integrity.

-Unique to Raman spectroscopy is its ability to measure samples contained in plastic bags or glass containers.
+Unique to Raman imaging spectroscopy is its ability to measure samples contained in plastic bags or glass containers.

 The following laser excitation wavelengths are available: